theol0403/anachron-zmk-config/README.md

 Currently, anacron requires ~8 unmerged PRs to ZMK.
-I am currently using my [local](https://github.com/theol0403/zmk/tree/local) zmk fork to locally build the layout, which is based on [urob's](https://github.com/urob/zmk/tree/main-3.2).
-Hopefully I will have time to document the build process to be useable in CI (urob has already done the work for this).
+I am currently using my [local](https://github.com/theol0403/zmk/tree/local) zmk fork to locally build the layout, which is based on [urob's](https://github.com/urob/zmk/tree/main).
+Follow the instructions in my fork to enable in your config.

 ## ✅ Todo